-The consultant team will develop an online virtual public meeting tool in an ArcGIS StoryMap platform.
-The StoryMap tool will include all public meeting materials that can be made available as a link on the TxDOT project website.
-More information about ArcGIS StoryMap is available in section 8.2.2.
+The consultant team will develop an online virtual public meeting tool that includes all public meeting materials posted on the TxDOT project website.

 A voicemail line will be set up so that people can call to leave verbal comments, which will be transcribed and included in the public meeting documentation.